gbarkerz/MobileGridGames/README.md

 Future updates to the app may include the following:

+1. Add support to the Pairs game for selecting custom images and accessible details.

-1. Support a dark theme in the app.
+2. Support a dark theme in the app.

+3. Show instructions the first time a game is run.

+4. Change the accessible name of the Menu button from "OK" to "Menu".

+5. Add support for using Voice Access to click the Settings buttons in the games.

-2. Support a swipe gesture to move the squares in the game.
+6. Support a swipe gesture to move the squares in the game.
 It's expected that this will require changes to prevent the CollectionView itself from managing swipe gestures made over the view.

-3. Support keyboard use and stronger keyboard focus feedback.
+7. Support keyboard use and stronger keyboard focus feedback.

-4. Timeout an attempt to load a picture if it's taking too long.
+8. Timeout an attempt to load a picture if it's taking too long.

-5. Show instructions the first time a game is run.